garethjmsaunders/code-style-guide/css.md

 *   A reduced chance of merge conflicts, because each piece of functionality exists on its own line.
-*   More 'truthful' and reliable diffs, because one line only ever carries one change.
+*   More 'truthful' and reliable code diffs (file comparisons), because one line only ever carries one change.

 Exceptions to this rule should be fairly apparent, such as similar rulesets that only carry one declaration each, for example: